wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Productivity.md

 - [2021-Focalboard #Project#](https://github.com/mattermost/focalboard): Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.

-# Remote Control & Screen Sharing

-- [xrdp #Project#](https://github.com/neutrinolabs/xrdp): xrdp provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP).

-- [Deskreen #Project#](https://github.com/pavlobu/deskreen): Deskreen turns any device with a web browser to a second screen for your computer

 # Agent & Assistant

 - [2019-Huginn #Project#](https://github.com/huginn/huginn/): Huginn is a system for building agents that perform automated tasks for you online.